 You will probably go for a higher specked version which can cost two or even three times more than the base price.
-Along with that, the Apple pencil has to be purchased separately, and that is not cheap either.
+Along with that, the Apple Pencil (Amazon) has to be purchased separately, and that is not cheap either.

-Now Samsung Galaxy tab s4 is cheaper than the iPad and has all the things you need (including s-pen) right in the box.
-You don’t really need to spend anything extra on accessories if you don’t want to.
-In true terms, Samsung Galaxy tab s4 is a better value for money.
+Now Samsung Galaxy tab s4 (Amazon) is cheaper than the iPad and has all the things you need (including s-pen) right in the box.

-Other than keyboard and Samsung Dex the Galaxy tab also supports an external mouse which can be useful during the Samsung Dex mode.
-On the other hand, Apple believes that the Apple pencil is so good that you don’t really need a mouse.
-That is the reason you cannot use a USB or wireless Bluetooth mouse with iPads.
+Other than the keyboard and Samsung Dex the Galaxy tab also supports an external mouse that can be useful during the Samsung Dex mode.

 Summary – Is iPad Pro better than Samsung Galaxy Tab s4

 From the comparison it is obvious that iPad Pro is a better tablet for drawing, but it also comes with a massive price tag.